Taylor Made

 Yes, you heard that right.

-I'm designing and creating wedding invitations through my new business venture, Taylor Made.
+I'm designing and creating wedding invitations through my new business venture,

 Plus all the extra goodies that a beautiful wedding will have.